Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Contact

-- Main title `Checkout` should be font
+- Main title `Contact` should be font
   `Berkshire Swash` and centered.
 - Ensure orange horiztonal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.